Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 Given some set :math:`\mathcal X`, a positive semi-definite kernel :math:`k:\mathcal X\times\mathcal X\to\mathbb R`
-is a symmetric functions for which
+is a symmetric function for which

 .. math::
   \sum_{i=1}^N\sum_{j=1}^N a_i a_j k(x_i, x_j) \ge 0